Dataherald/dataherald/apps/ai/server/README.md

-# K2 Enterprise
+# AI Backend Enterprise

-This is a fastapi application that handles the business logic k2 enterprise and exposes k2-core API externally
+This is a fastapi backend application that handles the enterprise business logic.
+It's build on top of the ai engine and uses it internally

 ## Building and Running with Docker
-We use Docker to create a reproducible environment for k2-server.
+We use Docker to create a reproducible environment for ai-server.

 1. Create your local `.env` file and copy the variables from `.env.example` and fill them up